 - Can I see a finished wedding video that you created for another couple?

 - Do you typically bring a second shooter or assistant to weddings?

 Do I have to tip my wedding videographer?

 Wedding vendor tips are an important cost to factor into your wedding day budget.
-If your wedding videographer owns his or her own business, you do not have to tip him or her.
-However, if he or she works for a larger company, you may tip between $100 to $200 as a thank-you for exceptional service.
+We recommend tipping your wedding videographer between $100 to $200 as a thank-you for exceptional service.
 We also recommend writing your wedding videographer an online review as an additional thank-you.